Jacob Lawrence: Legacy

-The New York Times described him as "one of America's leading modern figurative painters" and "among the most impassioned visual chroniclers of the African-American experience."
-Shortly before his death he stated: "...for me, a painting should have three things: universality, clarity and strength.
+The New York Times described Lawrence as "one of America's leading modern figurative painters" and "among the most impassioned visual chroniclers of the African-American experience."
+Shortly before his death, Lawrence stated: "...for me, a painting should have three things: universality, clarity and strength.
 Clarity and strength so that it may be aesthetically good.
 Universality so that it may be understood by all men."

 A retrospective exhibition of Lawrence's work, planned before his death, opened at the Phillips Collection in May 2001 and travelled to the Whitney Museum of American Art, the Detroit Institute of Fine Arts, the Los Angeles County Museum of Art, and the Museum of Fine Arts, Houston.
 The exhibit was meant to coincide with the publication of Jacob Lawrence: Paintings, Drawings, and Murals (1935-1999), A Catalogue Raisonne.
-His last commissioned public work, the mosaic mural New York in Transit made of Murano glass was installed in October 2001 in the Times Square subway station in New York City.
+His last commissioned public work, the mosaic mural New York in Transit made of Murano glass, was installed in October 2001 in the Times Square subway station in New York City.

 In 2005, Dixie Café, a 1948 brush-and-ink drawing by Lawrence, was selected to suggest The Civil Rights Act of 1964 in a U.S. postage stamp panel commemorating milestones of the Civil Rights Movement.
 The stamp sheet was called To Form A More Perfect Union.

 In May 2007, the White House Historical Association purchased Lawrence's The Builders (1947) at auction for $2.5 million.
 The painting has hung in the White House Green Room since 2009.

-From 14 September 2013 – 13 April 2014, the Walters Art Museum exhibited Jacob Lawrence’s Genesis Series created in 1990.
+From September 14, 2013 – April 13, 2014, the Walters Art Museum exhibited Jacob Lawrence’s Genesis Series created in 1990.

-From 8 October 2016 – 8 January 2017, The Phillips Collection exhibited People on the Move: Beauty and Struggle in Jacob Lawrence’s Migration Series.
+From October 8, 2016 – January 8, 2017, The Phillips Collection exhibited People on the Move: Beauty and Struggle in Jacob Lawrence’s Migration Series.
 The exhibit presented The Phillips Collection odd-numbered panels with the Museum of Modern Art’s even-numbered panels to display all 60 panels of The Migration Series.

-From 7 January–30 April 2017 The Phillips Collection exhibited The Life of Toussaint L’Ouverture, 15 silkscreen prints Lawrence created between 1986 and 1997, distilled from his 41 paintings of L’Ouverture he created at the start of his career.
-To create these prints Lawrence worked with master printmaker Lou Stovall.
+From January 7 – 30 April 30, 2017 The Phillips Collection exhibited The Life of Toussaint L’Ouverture, 15 silkscreen prints that Lawrence created between 1986 and 1997, distilled from his 41 paintings of L’Ouverture that he created at the start of his career.
+To create these prints, Lawrence worked with master printmaker Lou Stovall.